clamity-toolbox/clamity-guide/docs/Man Pages/tfm.md

 	Use the 'clamity tfm' command as if it were an alias for the 'terraform' command.
 It intercepts custom sub-commands (extensions), passing the rest through to 'terraform' directly so 'clamity tfm state list' is identical to 'terraform state list'.
-Some terraform sub-commands are intercepted and the command line passed to 'terraform' modified to accomodate global settings for things like state management.
-For example, 'tfm init' will add the '-backend-config=xxx' arg for the appropriate config before passing through to 'terraform init'.
+Some terraform commands are intercepted and the command line passed to 'terraform' modified to accomodate global settings for things like state management.
+For example, 'clamity tfm init' will add the '-backend-config=xxx' arg for the appropriate config before passing through to 'terraform init'.